 - the details of the established company which has been approved will be inserted into the Company Registry.

 - The MLHR will then publish the establishment of the company in the Supplement State Gazette within 14 days if the approval from the ministry.

 - Apply for the certificate of company domicile – This certificate is issued by the head of a village where the company is located or by the building management where the company’s office is.
 All Indonesian limited liability company must have this certificate and is used for tax registration.
 This process takes about 2 days and there’s no fee.

 - Pay for non-tax state revenue for legal services at a bank – This fee must also be paid for the establishment of a company.
 The fees are –

 – IDR 1 million for the validation of the company as a legal entity

 – IDR 30,000 for publication in the State Gazette

 – IDR 550,000 for publication in the Supplement State Gazette

 This process takes 1 day.

-6. Apply for the permanent business trading licence and the certificate of company registration – This is done at the Ministry of Trade.
-The application for the permanent business trading licence (Surat Izin Usaha Perniagaan – SIUP) must be submitted with the following documents –
+Apply for the permanent business trading license and the certificate of company registration – This is done at the Ministry of Trade.
+The application for the permanent business trading license (Surat Izin Usaha Perniagaan – SIUP) must be submitted with the following documents –